Ares-Developers/Ares-docs/new/prerequisites.rst

 become buildable.

-For example, if you set :tag:`Prerequisite=GAPILE,GATECH` and :tag:`Prerequisite.List1=NAHAND,NATECH` then the unit will be available to any player who owns both an Allied Barracks and Battle Lab, or a Soviet Barracks and Battle Lab.
+For example, if you set :tag:`Prerequisite=GAPILE,GATECH` and :tag:`Prerequisite.List1=NAHAND,NATECH` then the object will be available to any player who owns both an Allied Barracks and Battle Lab, or a Soviet Barracks and Battle Lab.